elliotmangini/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

-  - How I debugged:
+  - How I debugged: I added a byebug in the create method and figured out Toys needed to be changed to Toy

 - Update the number of likes for a toy

-  - How I debugged:
+  - How I debugged: rails s said :id wasnt permitted, then got the error that means json isnt being returned, added render json: to that method

 - Donate a toy to Goodwill (and delete it from our database)

   - How I debugged:

+ActionController::RoutingError (No route matches [DELETE] "/toys/1"):

+add :destroy to routes